 It didn’t take long for people around us to start asking where we were from.
 After all, we were the only non-English-speaking family at the restaurant…

 We ended up chatting with a family from Montana.
 They had just spent a few days in Yellowstone and were willingly sharing their experiences.
 Most places they mentioned were, of course, familiar to us; after all, we have done so much research for our trip to Yellowstone in advance.
 But then we asked them what were their absolute favorite places and they mentioned Lamar Valley and Boiling River.

 We had read tens of blog posts, travel guides, and consulted the official website of Yellowstone National Park in search of the best experiences in Yellowstone when planning our Yellowstone trip itinerary.
 We researched and booked our Yellowstone accommodation a year in advance… Yet we hadn’t seen Boiling River mentioned anywhere.

 So it was thanks to the friendly strangers at a restaurant that we found out about Boiling River in Yellowstone National Park.
-This post is just my way of giving back because some places are just too good to keep it to yourself.
+This post is just my way of giving back because some places are just too good to keep to yourself.
 Read on!

 What is Boiling River

-Boiling River in Yellowstone is a sort of a natural hot tub where a large hot spring enters the cold waters of Gardner mountain river.
+Boiling River in Yellowstone is a sort of natural hot tub where a large hot spring enters the cold waters of Gardner mountain river.
 The cold and hot water mingle and makes the water temperature comfortable enough to bathe in.

 Boiling River is one of the few legal thermal soaking areas in Yellowstone (the other popular place is Firehole River, but it’s much better known and therefore much busier).